gokulnair2001/iWeather/README.md

 * Open the WTFD.workspace file. 💾
 * Change the bundle identifier. ⚙️
 * Press Ctrl + R to run the app. 📲
 * Do star this repo and/or contribute if you like it.🙂

+# How To Use 🛑
+* As soon as the app launches you will get a Bulletin Board which explains you about the app.
+* After reading it close the board.🏳️
+* Then you will get an option of search bar, Type the continent/country/city/District/Area and then tap the search button you are ready with the data.🛣
+* Then you also have an option of getting your current place weather forecast using the location button on the top left.📳
+* If you type a wrong place then you will get an action alert too. 📳
+* You also have an option of Map, by tapping you get to know your current Location on map. 🗺
+* See how simple it is ☺️

 # Libraries Used In Project 📒